The SUDC application is currently closed.

 Career Potential

 SUDC certificate earners have the opportunity to enter an in-demand and growing career.
 Substance use disorder counselors work in a variety of different settings, from rehabilitation clinics and healthcare facilities to employee assistance programs and community health centers.
-SUDC counselors help people who have alcohol and other drugs related issues.
+SUDC counselors help people who have alcohol and other drug-related issues.
 They counsel addicts, those who are concerned they may become addicts, and on occasion their loved ones.
 A SUDC does not prescribe medication or provide medical or psychological therapy.
 They usually help with practical problems, for example, helping a client find a job.
-In individual or group counseling settings a SUDC would help clients:
+In individual or group counseling settings an SUDC would help clients:

-• identify behaviors and problems related to their substance use
+• identify behaviors and problems related to their substance use.

-• talk about, understand, and cope with problems
+• talk about, understand, and cope with problems.

-• develop personalized recovery programs
+• develop personalized recovery programs.

-• establish healthy behaviors and coping strategies
+• establish healthy behaviors and coping strategies.

 Program Information

 • The program is entirely online, and takes two to three semesters to complete depending on licensure goal.
-The program is part time, meaning students never are required to take more than three SUDC courses at a time.
+The program is part-time, meaning students never are required to take more than three SUDC courses at a time.

 • Students apply in the summer, begin courses in the fall, and finish in spring or summer depending on their licensure goal.
 Consult the table below for more on regarding course sequencing.